MicrosoftDocs/memdocs/sccm/osd/understand/using-task-sequence-variables.md

     - **Value**: The value of the variable to check.
 For example, `false`.

- The three examples above together represent a common condition to test whether the task sequence is running from a boot image in Windows PE:
+ The three examples above form a common condition to test whether the task sequence is running from a boot image in Windows PE:

  **Task Sequence Variable** `_SMSTSInWinPE equals "false"`